-When UAD-1 plug-ins and Logic 7.2.1 (and higher) are used together and this setting is checked, all Logic tracks with UAD-1 plug-ins are forced into "Live Mode" and latency is reduced.
+When UAD plug-ins and Logic 7.2.1 (and higher) are used together and this setting is checked, all Logic tracks with UAD plug-ins are forced into Logic's "live mode" and latency is reduced.
 Reduced latency is useful for tracking when Logic's Software Monitoring feature is active.
-When Live Mode is active, UAD-1 latency is twice the hardware I/O buffer size.
-In Logic versions prior to 7.2.1 (and later versions when live mode is disabled), UAD-1 latency is determined by the larger of the hardware I/O buffer size and the Process Buffer Range setting within Logic.
-Since the minimum Process Buffer Range setting ("Small") in Logic 7 corresponds to 512 samples, this means the minimum possible UAD-1 latency is 1024 samples (the current latency is displayed in the UAD Meter System Information panel) when Live Mode is inactive.
-Note: On multi-processor machines Live Mode forces all plug-ins on tracks with UAD-1 plug-ins (and any aux/buses fed by those tracks) to run on one processor only.
-To allow host plug-ins to run on all processors under these conditions, deactivate this setting.
+Note: Logic's "live mode" is unrelated to UAD-2's LiveTrack Mode.
+When this setting is active, UAD-1 latency is twice the hardware I/O buffer and UAD-2 latency is the same as the hardware I/O buffer.
+In Logic versions prior to 7.2.1 (and later versions when live mode is disabled), UAD latency is determined by the larger of the audio interface hardware I/O buffer size and the Process Buffer Range setting within Logic.
+When Logic's "live mode" is NOT active and this setting is NOT enabled, the minimum Process Buffer Range setting ("Small") in Logic 7 corresponds to 512 samples, meaning the minimum possible UAD latency is 1024 samples for UAD-1 or 512 samples for UAD-2 (the current latency is displayed in the UAD Meter System Information panel).
+Latency can be further reduced by using LiveTrack Mode (UAD-2 only).
+On multi-processor machines Live Mode forces all plug-ins on tracks with UAD plug-ins (and any aux/buses fed by those tracks) to run on one processor only.
+To allow host-based (native) plug-ins to run on all processors under these conditions, deactivate this setting.
+Note: Changes to this setting do not take effect until all open sessions containing UAD plug-ins are reloaded.
 User Interface Settings Controls Mode This setting determines how UAD Powered Plug-In parameter knobs respond to adjustment.
 Three control modes are offered: Circular, Relative Circular, and Linear.
 Select the desired mode from the drop menu.
 Note: To increase resolution when in adjusting rotary controls in circular and relative circular modes, increase the radius of the mouse relative to the knob while dragging (i.e. move the mouse farther away from the knob while dragging in a circular motion).
 Linear (slider) In Linear mode, the knob is adjusted by dragging horizontally or vertically instead of by rotating.
 This behavior is similar to moving a physical fader.
 Circular (jump) In Circular mode, the software knobs behave similar to physical rotary knobs.
 Values are changed by clicking on the knob then rotating in a circular direction.
 When the edge of the knob is clicked, the parameter value jumps to the mouse position.
 Relative Circular (grab) Relative Circular mode operates similar to Circular mode, but the knob value does not jump to the mouse position when clicked.
 Instead, the knob value is modified relative to its original value.
 In this mode you can click anywhere on the knob to make an adjustment originating at the original value.
 You don't have to click on the current knob position.
 Use Host Mode When Use Host Mode is checked, the control mode set within the host application preferences is used if this feature is supported by the host.
 This setting forces the host to override the control mode set in the UAD user interface settings.
 Note: When Use Host Mode is checked, the UAD Meter user interface settings have no effect unless control mode is NOT supported by the host.
-Macintosh Toggle initial value modifier
+Mac Toggle initial value modifier